ikilinc1/-Unity-Voxel-Worlds/README.md

 Used job manager in order to render chunk elements efficiently
 Used LineRenderer to represent perlingraph
 used coroutine to be able to see chunks created
+used parrallel jobs to calculate perlin (chunk and world building optimization)

 Used Packages (Unity Registry)
  -Burst(1.4.11)